 if (note.salience > 0.6) memory.write(note);

-A salience threshold sounds crude, and it is — but a crude filter that runs every turn beats a perfect one that never ships.
+A salience threshold is a crude filter.
+It is still the right first move, because a crude filter that runs on every turn is worth more than a perfect one that never ships.
 The store stays small, retrieval stays sharp, and the agent stops drowning in its own transcript.
-You can always raise the bar later; you can’t un-pollute a memory store after the fact.
+You can raise the threshold later.
+You cannot clean up a polluted memory store after the fact.

 The honest version

 None of this makes the model smarter.
-It makes the system coherent — which, from the outside, is indistinguishable.
-A user doesn’t care whether continuity comes from a 200k window or a 2kb note.
-They care that the thing remembered.
-Build for that, and the rest is plumbing worth getting right.
+It makes the system coherent, and from the outside those two look identical.
+A user does not care whether continuity comes from a 200k window or a 2kb note.
+The user cares that the thing remembered.
+Build for that, and everything else is plumbing worth getting right.